Country Information

 Most people access primary healthcare, and this is free for Bahraini citizens whereas foreigners pay per visit.

-The probation period is capped at three months, and fixed term contracts are capped at 60 months.
-The notice period is 30 days, and employees with at least three months of service receive severance pay, with two days of salary for each month served.
+In Bahrain, the probation period is capped at three months, and fixed term contracts are capped at 60 months.
+The notice period in Bahrain is 30 days, and employees with at least three months of service receive severance pay, with two days of salary for each month served.
 Employees receive an end of service payment if they are not covered by social security.
 They receive two weeks for each year of service up to three years, and then a month for each further year.
-If an employer terminates a contract within three months of employment, the employee isn’t entitled to any compensation.
+If an employer terminates a contract within three months of employment, the employee is not entitled to any compensation.
 For an unfair dismissal, the employee receives a month of pay as compensation.
 Employers can terminate an employee for poor performance.
 They must give the employee two months to improve their performance.
-If terminated, the employee will not receive compensation .Employers can terminate employees for economic reasons if they provide 30 days of notice and severance pay.
+If terminated, the employee will not receive compensation.
+Employers can terminate employees for economic reasons if they provide 30 days of notice and severance pay.
 Employees can also be terminated for falsifying their identity, misconduct, failure to follow instructions and warnings, being absent for 10 days without notifying their employer, if they are not medically fit to work, if they have committed a crime such as sexual harassment or assault, both verbal and physical, or if the employee commits a criminal offence at work.

-Local Laws & Regulations
+• Local Laws & Regulations

 We understand that local laws and regulations change and sourcing an accurate reference guide is not easy.
 Our data is researched and verified by our team of local international Employment Attorneys, HR and Benefit Professionals and Tax Accountants through our Atlas team and consultants, to ensure information up-to-date and accurate.

-Partner with Atlas
+• Partner with atlas logo

-Partnering with Atlas when expanding into Bahrain, can dramatically reduce the standard brick and mortar processes of doing business in foreign markets and allow you to focus on what you do best, growing your company!
+Partnering with Atlas when expanding into Bahrain can dramatically reduce the standard brick and mortar processes of doing business in foreign markets and allow you to focus on what you do best, growing your company!
 To discover more about how Atlas can simplify your ability to expand globally, please feel free to contact us.

 Our team of regional experts are here to support you with your global expansion plans.
 If you have any questions, just get in touch and we will be delighted to help.